saswatarautray/Customer-Churn-Telecom/README.md

 Machine learning enables decision makers to predict customer churn using company-owned historical data.

 # Data Understanding

+"Predict behavior to retain customers.
+You can analyze all relevant customer data and develop focused customer retention programs."

+[IBM Sample Data Sets] https://www.kaggle.com/blastchar/telco-customer-churn

+Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
+The raw data contains 7043 rows (customers) and 21 columns (features).
+The “Churn” column is our target.

 ### Data Dictionary

 * customerID: Customer ID